chriskrycho/v5.chriskrycho.com/site/essays/Feeds are Not Fit for Gardening.md

 ### Split the feeds

 Another useful move might be to split up a site’s feeds between “garden” and “stream” content.
 Stream entries might continue to be a simple queue of items, with some relatively low limit on the number of entries in the feed and the expectation that readers will be unlikely to be notified about changes after the fact.
-They could continue to be full text or not as makes sense for the publication in question.
-Garden entries might be shaped quite differently; in particular, they would default to including only a summary of and any recent changes to each item.
+They could continue to be full text—or not, as makes sense for any particular publication.

+Garden entries might be shaped quite differently, and there are any number of different approaches one could take.
+Here are two:

+#### Embrace the summary

+A garden’s feed could include only a summary of, and any recent changes to, each item.
 A garden feed would thus primarily serve as an up-to-date list of ideas “growing” in the garden.
 (Here, the incentive to either click through or actively ask for the full text would be a necessary workaround for the limitations of existing feed reader apps.)
-Embracing this split should allow the garden feed to include *all* the entries, for most kinds of sites: no matter how large any individual part of the garden grew, the reference to it in the feed would be a few kilobytes at most—more comparable to the
+Embracing this split should allow the garden feed to include *all* the entries, for most kinds of sites: no matter how large any individual part of the garden grew, the reference to it in the feed would be a few kilobytes at most, allowing for a feed with hundreds of items in it while still fitting under the common 1<abbr>MB</abbr> limit.

 Making this split would, for good and for ill, intensify the existing tendency to treat stream entries as one-and-done.